 - threaten to use force or violence with immediate power to execute that threat.2

 Note that a person that gets taken from custody by a riot can also be guilty of this offense.
-This is provided that he instigated or encouraged the riot.3
+This is provided that they instigated or encouraged the riot.3

 Example: Marcos is arrested by police during a break at a concert.
 Marcos starts shouting things like, “abuse of power, “and “they have the wrong man.”
 He starts heckling the cops and demands that he’s “free and innocent.”
 Other concert goers begin to surround the police and soon start rioting and free Marcos.